-Finland's Presidency of the Council of the EU
+Finland chairs the meetings of the Council of the EU

-Finland’s third EU Presidency period begins on 1 July 2019.
-During the presidency, the Ministry of Social Affairs and Health will be responsible for the Employment, Social Policy, Health and Consumer Affairs Council (EPSCO) and its preparatory working groups, together with the Ministry of Economic Affairs and Employment.
+Finland holds the Presidency of the Council of the European Union from 1 July to 31 December 2019.
+During the Presidency, the Ministry of Social Affairs and Health will be responsible for the Employment, Social Policy, Health and Consumer Affairs Council (EPSCO) and its preparatory working groups, together with the Ministry of Economic Affairs and Employment.

 In addition, there will be several meetings of working groups and experts in Helsinki that will explore important themes of social and health policy.